kudos to all the web resources that made this site possible.

 Good news!
-The coolest thing the government has done since Roth IRA's :) is team up with the FTC to start something called the National Do Not Call Registry.
-Here is how it works- Most telemarketers cannot call your telephone number if it is in the National Do Not Call Registry.
+The coolest thing the government has done since Roth IRAs is team up with the FTC to start something called the National Do Not Call Registry.
+Here is how it works: Most telemarketers cannot call your telephone number if it is in the National Do Not Call Registry.
 You can register your home and mobile phone numbers for free.
 Your registration will be effective for five years.
-All you have to do is call this number:
+All you have to do is sign up on their site or call this number:

 1-888-382-1222

-Telemarketers and sellers will be required to search the registry at least every three months and drop from their call lists the phone numbers of consumers who have registered.
-The dedicated, fully automated and secure Web site at telemarketing.donotcall.gov (available September 1, 2003) will provide this information to telemarketers and sellers.
-On October 1, 2003, a consumer who receives a telemarketing call despite being on the registry will be able to file a complaint with the FTC, either online or by calling a toll-free number.
-Violators could be fined up to $11,000 per incident.
+Telemarketers and sellers are required to search the registry at least every three months and drop from their call lists the phone numbers of consumers who have registered.
+The dedicated, fully automated, and secure web site at telemarketing.donotcall.gov (first available September 1, 2003) provides this information to telemarketers and sellers.
+As of October 1, 2003, a consumer who receives a telemarketing call despite being on the registry will be able to file a complaint with the FTC, either online or by calling a toll-free number.
+Violators can be fined up to $11,000 per incident.

-As of Wednesday, July 9, a total of 23 million telephone numbers have been registered and accounted for with the National Do Not Call Registry.
+As of Wednesday, July 9 2004, a total of 23 million telephone numbers have been registered and accounted for with the National Do Not Call Registry.
 84% of those numbers have been registeres via the Internet.
-Since Monday, July 7 (the first day that the 800 number service was available to consumers residing east of the Mississippi River), consumers registered over 3.8 million telephone numbers - 1.8 million via the telephone and 2 million via the Internet.1 (Please review our article here regarding the ways people have already begun to use this service as a way to possible take advantage of you).
+Since Monday, July 7 (the first day that the 800 number service was available to consumers residing east of the Mississippi River), consumers registered over 3.8 million telephone numbers--1.8 million via the telephone and 2 million via the Internet.

 Telemarketing is governed primarily by two statutes: